 See credit ratings.

 Remember a PDS is a sales document.
 Check what you’re reading through conversations with financial advisers and friends, your own online research, and reading business publications.

 If there is no PDS this is a warning sign an investment may be high risk.
 See our avoid scams page for details of how to check your investment is legitimate.

 All investments have different levels of investment risk.
 Property and shares are generally higher risk than bonds and cash for example.

 Higher risk investments have a lot more ups and downs so you’d expect your returns to rise and fall more frequently, and in larger amounts.
 It’s hard to predict how they’ll perform, but if you’re investing for at least 10 years you should end up with a larger amount than if you’d taken less risk.

 Lower risk investments have fewer ups and downs over time.
 But if you invest in lower risk products it’s possible your money won’t grow as fast as inflation.
 This means your money could be worth less when you eventually spend it.

 As well as volatility, general investment risks include:

 You may also see specific investment risks described in a PDS.
 These are risks that are of particular significance to the investment provider or to that particular investment as compared to other providers or similar products.

 Taking on risk is what you’re getting paid for, through investment returns.
-If you take on more risk you should get paid more in return.
-That’s the only reason to take on more risk.
+When you take on more risk, you should get paid more in return.

 Risk is only bad if: